pippinbarr/sibilant-snakelikes/process/README.md

 People were confused by Missssssile Command, but that's hugely because they didn't understand the apples = cities thing.
 But conceptually that is a strong decision - apples as the object of desire.
 With the moving of the snake down and including the "DEFEND APPLES" instruction I think I can call that fixed.

-So overall the game is gone with the spectre of Mario hanging terribly above it.
+So overall the game is done with the spectre of Mario hanging terribly above it.

 __Back to Mario__